theobald-software/theobald-software.github.io/content/_en/xtract-is/deltaq/datasource-delta.md

 lang: en_GB
 ---

-To get a real Delta process running, Delta must first be initialized.
+To start a Delta process, first initialize the Delta.
 For an overview of the modes, see at [Update Mode](./update-mode).

 ### Step 1: Delta Initialisation [C]
-This mode requests all data that meets the selection criteria you set.
+This mode requests all data that meets the set selection criteria.

 Set the **Update Mode** to *Delta Initialization* and execute it.<br>
 The initialization selections are copied to load the delta records.
 You can use the Delta Update.